lyf201753/pcileech-fpga/ZDMA/readme.md

 For information about other supported FPGA based devices please check out [PCILeech FPGA](https://github.com/ufrisk/pcileech-fpga/).

-The Hardware: LightingZDMA
+The Hardware: LightningZDMA
 ========================
-The LightingZDMA PCIe gen2 x4 board contains a powerful Artix7 100T FPGA which allows for good performance and also interesting applications besides PCILeech/MemProcFS.
-The LightingZDMA may be purchased from: [lightingz.store](https://lightningz.net/).
+The LightningZDMA PCIe gen2 x4 board contains a powerful Artix7 100T FPGA which allows for good performance and also interesting applications besides PCILeech/MemProcFS.
+The LightningZDMA may be purchased from: [lightingz.store](https://lightningz.net/).
 For more information about the hardware please check out [lightingz.store](https://lightningz.net/).
-Please note that the LightingZDMA is sold by a 3rd party and not by the PCILeech project itself!
+Please note that the LightningZDMA is sold by a 3rd party and not by the PCILeech project itself!

-The picture below depicts an LightingZDMA.
+The picture below depicts an LightningZDMA.
 The ZDMA contains a Thunderbolt port for data transfer and an update port for easy updating without the need for additional hardware.

 <img src="https://gist.githubusercontent.com/ufrisk/c5ba7b360335a13bbac2515e5e7bb9d7/raw/65984ae014a8caa659c2e297dbb77c6c67c0889a/zdma-500.jpg"/>